 Cosine similarity between model drafts and expert references averaged ≈0.70 across models, indicating substantial semantic resemblance.
-Cosine increased with reference-answer quality but showed attenuated gains from “medium” to “high”, implying that once the essential content is present, this metric is less sensitive to incremental refinements.
+Cosine similarity increased with reference-answer quality but showed attenuated gains from “medium” to “high”, implying that once the essential content is present, this metric is less sensitive to incremental refinements.
 This supports curating/adjudicating references, or restricting analyses to high-quality items, when benchmarking systems intended to produce complete, stand-alone prose.
-We note that widely used BERTScore33 and Sentence-BERT34 compare texts via cosine similarity and typically correlate with human judgments, yet have known caveats.
-They can saturate at higher quality bands and even mislead, i.e. producing false negatives (lexically different but semantically equivalent phrasing) and false positives (fluent and on-topic text that e.g. uses the incorrect reagent or omits critical parameters)35 36.
+We note that widely used BERTScore36 and Sentence-BERT37 compare texts via cosine similarity and typically correlate with human judgments, yet have known caveats.
+They can saturate at higher quality bands and even mislead, i.e. producing false negatives (lexically different but semantically equivalent phrasing) and false positives (fluent and on-topic text that e.g. uses the incorrect reagent or omits critical parameters)30 38.
 Accordingly, we treat cosine similarity as a coarse alignment signal rather than a fine-grained quality metric and pair it with completeness/abstention metrics.
-As possible future extensions we may add a metric for faithfulness (ensuring answers are grounded in the provided context) via deterministic extract-compare and/or a rubric-guided LLM-as-a-judge approach37.
+Notably, cosine similarity is used in this manuscript only for evaluation purposes.
+In the deployed application there is no hidden reference answer, so cosine similarity is neither calculated nor used for accept/reject decisions.
+Instead, all LLM-generated responses are treated as drafts that require expert review.
+We conducted limited, non-systematic manual inspection to check borderline cases, but did not perform structured random-sample audit, which remains a limitation of this evaluation.
+As possible future extensions we may add a metric for faithfulness (ensuring answers are grounded in the provided context) via deterministic extract-compare and/or a rubric-guided LLM-as-a-judge approach39.

 Negative control results expose the principal risk: answering out-of-scope.
 All models abstained reliably on low/medium-difficulty out-of-scope inputs, but divergence emerged on high difficulty inputs, i.e., domain-adjacent terminology that is easily confused with in-scope content.
 Here, o3-mini most often produced answers likely driven by the reasoning model design which may dilute the intended strictness of the base prompt.
 By contrast, gpt-4.1-nano maintained high refusal rates under the same conditions, consistent with a higher internal threshold for responding.
-For applications where erroneous inclusion of out-of-scope content is costly, this conservative behavior may be preferable even at the expense of missed valid extractions.
-Methodological, our design parallels work by Madhusudhan et al.37: both treat abstention ability as a black-box property, quantify it via an Answerable-Unanswerable confusion matrix built from positive/negative controls, and deliberately probe confusable, domain-adjacent inputs.
+On the one hand, for applications where erroneous inclusion of out-of-scope content is costly, this conservative behavior may be preferable even at the expense of missed valid extractions.
+On the other hand, users of ToxTempAssistant are experts on their method and thus the likelihood of them providing off-topic grounding documents is low.
+Methodological, our design parallels work by Madhusudhan et al. 40: both treat abstention ability as a black-box property, quantify it via an Answerable-Unanswerable confusion matrix built from positive/negative controls, and deliberately probe confusable, domain-adjacent inputs.
 Although framed as open-domain multiple-choice question-answering, they likewise find that state-of-the-art models often fail to abstain, especially on reasoning, conceptual, and problem-solving questions and under-represented domains.
 They further show that techniques like stricter prompting and Chain-of-Thought enhance abstention ability and that these gains frequently coincide with better overall QA performance (e.g., higher precision and competitive answerable accuracy), underscoring the value of abstention-focused evaluation and prompting.